robstoll/atrium/README.md

 ## Compose Assertion Functions

-So far I ran quickly into the situation where I want to compose functions or reuse existing functions but with different arguments.
+So far we ran quickly into the situation where we wanted to compose functions or reuse existing functions but with different arguments.
 We will show both use cases here, starting off by composing functions.